 Take a virtual walk alongside one of our volunteer teams in Rockport, Texas after Hurricane Harvey.
 Learn more >

 Find an AIA Safety Assessment and Disaster Assistance training on our calendar or sign up to be alerted when a training in your area.

 Want to learn more?

-Design your next building to be both resilient and adaptable and start the AIA Resilience and Adaptation Education series online.
-(More courses coming later this year.)
+Design your next building to be both resilient and adaptable and start the AIA Resilience and Adaptation online certificate series today.

 Join the national AIA Resilience Network

 The AIA Resilience Network is a virtual member forum focusing on topics of hazard mitigation, disaster assistance, climate adaptation and resilience.
 Network members share knowledge, news, research and events and based on your interest and expertise, AIA matches members with opportunities to participate in conferences or panel presentations.
 Resilience is a systems-based approach to addressing shocks and stresses, and it requires a variety of perspectives, skills and experience.

 Learn about the important role of architects in disasters